Skip to content

 174. Time-bound plan to engage with all high risk mills within 3 years?

-The company states that no high-risk mills are identified as of December 2021.
-Risk is assessed quarterly.
+The company states that no high-risk mills have been identified as of December 2022.
+Risk is assessed semi-annually.

 • Y